Solway Aviation Museum

 Solway Aviation Museum image

 The image below is a UK built Avro Vulcan bomber in service from 1956 to 1984, top attraction at the Solway Aviation Museum.
-The Vulcan was designed as a high altitude nuclear bomber, with a speed of around 645 mph, and could fly at 55,000 ft.
+The Vulcan was designed as a high altitude nuclear bomber, with a speed of around 645 mph, could fly at 55,000 ft.
 You can enter the aircraft for a guided tour.

 In 1960, the Soviets shot down a US, U2 Spy Plane operating at 70,000 ft, with a surface to air missile.
 This resulted in the the UK having to operate the Vulcan Bombers at low altitude to try and avoid radar detection.